My Health Journey

 As of today, I can say my relationship with food is leaps and bounds better than in the past, and I now see food through a more balanced lens.

 So, my recovery.
-Food is still a main thought in a lot of ways, but the redeeming thing is that a) I now see food as fueling and healing and b) I can better manage my obsessive thoughts through prayer and mindfulness.
+Food is still the main thought in a lot of ways, but the redeeming thing is that a) I now see food as fueling and healing and b) I can better manage my obsessive thoughts through prayer and mindfulness.
 I also am now able to practice patience with myself in knowing that I have a highly functioning body that can do remarkable things.
 Truly.
 That being said, food is still my thing.
 Yet I can acknowledge a thought and let it pass without getting hooked.
 That is mindfulness, I’ve learned, my friends.
 And thank goodness for it.

 I am learning every day.
 I am learning what makes me laugh the hardest and the ideal time I should go to sleep at night.
 I am discovering that being vulnerable is scary but so very freeing because inviting people into my daily routine creates a bundle of safety around me like a big bear hug.
 I am understanding things really do work out well when we follow our paths.
 I am realizing being present is really the most important in that moment.
 All the while, I am learning I am enough and doing exactly what I need to be doing every day.
 And that is good and perfect.